School for Survival

 Meant to be both entertaining and informative, Individual and Family Reactions on Warning was created by the Office of Civil Defense in 1964 to guide formation of a family fallout shelter plan.
 Fred, a concerned husband and father, strategically questions each member of his family on appropriate actions during an emergency.
 A consensus is quickly reached that calls for a quick journey to the nearest marked public shelter when the sirens sound.

 The Invisible Enemy

 1958 saw the formation of The Office of Civil and Defense Mobilization, an agency devoted to spreading the message of fallout protection.
 To achieve this task, government planners appropriated a number of existing films, such as The Invisible Enemy, which had been created for specific regions.
-Made in Michigan to highlight the radiation dangers facing that state, the film features the emergency preparations of Grand Rapids and Battle Creek, explained through a lecture by an atomic research scientist.
+Made in Michigan to highlight radiation dangers facing that state, the film features the emergency preparations of Grand Rapids and Battle Creek, explained through a lecture by a research scientist.

-Nuclear Detonations: The First Sixty Seconds
+Nuclear Detonations: The First 60 Seconds

 Throughout the 1960's,

 the Office of Civil Defense produced a number of short, focused films each with

 the purpose of teaching about a specific aspect

 of the nuclear threat.
 Filmed in a classroom setting, Nuclear Detonations: